Your instructor: Dr Rhian Thomas

-- A summary pack with key information, including a process illustrating the key stages of bid management.
+- A summary pack with key information from the session.

-- Follow-on sessions with RhT for consultancy support and in-depth training on a particular aspect of bid management or writing is possible, subject to agreed terms.
+- Follow-on sessions with RhT for consultancy support and in-depth training on a particular aspect of Commercial & Contract Management, subject to agreed terms.

-- LinkedIn page of The Commercial Toolkit regularly posts tips and guidance on Bid Management.
+- LinkedIn page of The Commercial Toolkit regularly posts tips and guidance on Commercial & Contract Management.

 - The information shared is proprietary and considered confidential and should not be circulated further without prior approval of author.
 Any and all Intellectual Property Rights in and to the training materials remain vested in The Commercial Toolkit.
 Participants are not entitled to copy translate or otherwise reproduce in whole or in part any of the information provided in the training material other than with the written permission of TCT.

-- TCT shall not be responsible or liable for (i) the level of attainment reached by individuals participating in training courses nor for their ability to practically apply, whether generally or for any specified or known purpose, the information or training provided by TCT; and ii) the success of any bids or tenders which TCT assists in drafting, reviewing or evaluating.
+- TCT shall not be responsible or liable for the level of attainment reached by individuals participating in training courses nor for their ability to practically apply, whether generally or for any specified or known purpose, the information or training provided by TCT.

 - Any information provided does not constitute legal advice.